jorgegv/spectrum-vertical-scroller/doc/SP1-SCROLLER.md

 Optimizations:

-- [ ] Try to _not_ update all tiles, but only the ones that have some content: keep track of the columns that have content (=tiles) and only scroll/update those.
-Since the BG is scrolling, this will change in time, but we should get a real optimization (much less drawing, if the BG is simple)
+- [x] Try to _not_ update all tiles, but only the ones that have some content: keep track of the columns that have content (=tiles) and only scroll/update those.
+Since the BG is scrolling, this will change in time, but we should get a real optimization (much less drawing, if the BG is simple - BUT: background normally is _not_ simple :-/ )

 - [ ] In line with the previous point, try to _not_ scroll all the vertical column, but just an address range.
 Since we have the information about which cells have tiles, we can selectively scroll them.
 We can select the number of LDDs to skip in the scroll routine with some self-modifying code: a computed jump `JP xxxx` where the value of `xxxx` is modified with the initial LDD position to jump to.